Dr Sandy Lin

 BE(Hons) PhD Auck.

-Sandy graduated with a BE(Hons) in Mechanical Engineering from the University of Auckland in 2009.
-She continued to pursue her PhD with the Centre for Advanced Composite Materials where her research project involved development of polymeric micro-/nano-materials for biomedical applications.
-Sandy has been working at the University of Auckland since completing her PhD in 2014, and joined Student Learning Services in 2015.
+Sandy is a Learning Adviser, assisting doctoral candidates and undergraduate students.
+She graduated with a BE(Hons) in Mechanical Engineering from the University of Auckland and continued to pursue her PhD with the Centre for Advanced Composite Materials where her research project involved the development of polymeric materials for biomedical applications.
+Sandy completed her PhD in 2014 and joined Student Learning Services in 2015.

 Provides a range of services to support and enhance the learning activities of students.